 Parents traveling with toddlers may want to book a veranda stateroom because it gives adults a little more in-room flexibility.
 Since kids generally go to bed earlier, a veranda stateroom allows parents to sit outside on their private veranda and still keep an eye on their kids sleeping inside.
 Just because they have an early bedtime doesn’t mean you can’t enjoy the view—and maybe even a glass of wine.

 For parents of rowdier toddlers who might prefer to book a room without a balcony, our ocean view staterooms offer you peace of mind and large windows to take in the view outside.

 If you prefer to cruise in a more spacious and exclusive stateroom, a suite is your best bet.
-Not only do our suites offer private rooms, living areas, and outside verandas, they also include concierge or butler service (which might come in handy if you’re having a particularly difficult day with the kids), access to VIP areas of the ship, and plenty of space for active toddlers who like to move around.
+Not only do our suites offer private rooms, living areas, and outside verandas, they also include concierge service—which might come in handy if you’re having a particularly difficult day with the kids—access to VIP areas of the ship, and plenty of space for active toddlers who like to move around.